A Lot or a Little?

 Parents Need to Know

 Parents need to know that, although the rowdy behavior depicted seems tame by modern standards, the adult subject matter and bawdy humor are not suitable for younger kids.
 Officers are seen drinking home brew made from medicinal alcohol.
 Crewmembers use telescopes to spy on showering nurses at a nearby hospital.
 Ensign Pulver lures a nurse to his quarters with the intention of getting her drunk and seducing her.
+To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 Mister Roberts occasionally feels stiff and constrained, though the superb cast works to keep things lively.
 The inactive side of America's fighting force is spotlighted in this movie, which stars Henry Fonda as a World War II naval officer trying to keep up the morale of his bored, overworked cargo ship crew.
 Mister Roberts survives the test of time by concentrating on characters rather than action.
 Though tame compared with the stories of real-life enlisted men, the movie isn't exactly politically correct.
 One of its most memorable characters, Ensign Pulver (an Oscar-winning performance by Jack Lemmon), is a coward who schemes to seduce a visiting nurse with homemade Scotch.
 But he's an immature young man who grows considerably by the end of the movie.